© Time to Explore 2021

 The event also coincided with the Berwick Food and Beer Festival, which featured Victorian soldiers cooking on an authentic field kitchen of the period and a display of rare breeds animals organised by Derek Sharman.
 Display panes n Berwick Parish Church illustrated the origins of the traditional Harvest Festival, which had its origins in the Victorian period.

 The Palace Green provided a splendid setting for the Belford Players to stage a performance of their “Mad Hatter’s Posh Party”.

 Ford and Etal Estates hosted a programme of activities and displays with a Victorian food and farming theme.

 Belford Players performed “The Mad Hatter’s Posh Party” in the grounds of Ford Castle.
-This was not just a tea party but breakfast, lunch and dinner too - and all in under an hour and with many references to local food products.
+This was not just a tea party but breakfast, lunch and dinner too -

 An amusing second scene was called “The Trial of the Loaf”.